refinedev/refine/documentation/blog/2022-09-05-mui-button.md

 This is the default state for the **Material UI Button** component so you do not necessarily have to define this particular variant prop when calling the `Button` component.

 ### Contained Button
 Contained Buttons are high-emphasis buttons that can be identified by their elevation and fill.
 They indicate the primary actions of your apps.
-To use a contained button, you need to set the variant `contained` when calling the MUI `Button` component.
+To use a contained button, you need to set the variant `contained` when calling the Material UI `Button` component.

 Here’s an example: